International Airlines Group: Investment in Air Europa

 In November 2019, IAG announced that it planned to acquire Air Europa from Globalia, for €1 billion.
 The deal, funded by external debt, and was expected to be completed in the second half of 2020, subject to regulatory approval.
 On 20 January 2021, IAG announced that it had renegotiated its deal to acquire Air Europa (via Iberia) for €500 million as a result of the COVID-19 pandemic.
 It also negotiated to delay payment to Globalia for 6 years.
 Completion of the deal was expected to take place in the second half of 2021 with the acquisition subject to approval by the European Commission.

 In September 2021, IAG announced that British Airways would terminate its major short- and medium-haul base operations at Gatwick Airport with immediate effect resulting in the cancellation of more than 30 routes.
 This came after labour negotiations regarding the handover of these operations, most of which were still suspended due to the COVID-19 pandemic, to a newly formed budget subsidiary within IAG failed.
 In August 2022, IAG converted a loan to Air Europa into a 20% shareholding.

-On February 23, 2023, IAG announced completion of a deal to purchase the remaining 80% of Air Europa for 400 million Euros.
+On February 23, 2023, IAG announced completion of a deal to purchase the remaining 80% of Air Europa for 400 million euros.

+The European Commission, in January 2024, opened an in-depth investigation into proposed acquisition of Air Europa by IAG.
+Some of the markets competition concerns were: 1) Spanish domestic routes, including those between peninsular Spain and the Balearic and Canary Islands; 2) Short haul routes between Madrid and some of the main EEA, plus routes between Madrid and Israel, Morocco, the UK and Switzerland; and 3) Long haul routes between Madrid and North and South America.
+The deal was scrapped in August 2024.

+On 5 June 2025, influential proxy adviser ISS urged IAG investors to vote against a remuneration policy which includes a one-off share award for CEO Luis Gallego, at the group’s next annual general meeting on 18 June.